 \subsection{Approximation}

-To achieve sub-linear computational complexity in~$n$, the search of the best local path with at most three segments on a given segment~$S=\ell\col r$ of length~$d=r-\ell+1$ is only performed approximately, in the sense that the vector~$\x\in\XX^d$ with at most three segments and the highest local likelihood~$\Lambda_{\ell:r}(\x| x_0)$ may not be found exactly.
-Instead, we perform an approximation by comparing the best constant path~$\x^{*1}$, the approximate best local paths (to be defined below) with two and three segments, respectively denoted~$\tilde{\x}^2$ and~$\tilde{\x}^3$, and selecting among those that path with the highest local likelihood score.
-The reasons for this approximation and the elements of our procedure are detailed in this section.
+To achieve sub-linear computational complexity in~$n$, the search of the best local path with at most three segments on a given interval~$S=\ell\col r$ of length~$d=r-\ell+1$ is only performed approximately, in the sense that the vector~$\x\in\XX^d$ with at most three segments achieving highest local likelihood~$\Lambda_{\ell:r}(\x| x_0)$ may not be found exactly.
+Instead, we perform an approximation by comparing the best constant path~$\x^{*1}$, the approximate best local paths (to be defined below) with two and three segments, respectively denoted~$\tilde{\x}^2$ and~$\tilde{\x}^3$, and selecting among those the path with the highest local likelihood score.
+Reasons for this approximation and elements of our procedure are detailed in this section.

 The search of the best constant path on~$\ell\col r$ with previous state~$x_0\in\XX$ consists in the following maximization problem